crowdagger/crowbook/guide/config.md

 * `epub.version` can be set to 2 or 3 (default 2).
 * `epub.css` can be useful if you want to specify a customized stylesheet.
+* `epub.highlight.theme`: similar to `rendering.highlight.theme` but
+  only sets a theme for EPUB output.

 ### Resources options ###